alyxshang/mandy-github-action/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2
-      - uses: alyxshang/mandy-github-action@v.0.1.0
+      - uses: alyxshang/mandy-github-action@v.0.2.0
       - name: "Build the Mandy site."
         run: mandy -c .
 ```

 - 5.)
-This will build your Mandy-powered site into a directory called `dist`.
+This will build your Mandy-powered site into the directory you specified inside the `dist_dir` configuration option.
 - 6.)
 You can also add a badge to your `README`, just like with other actions.
 - 7.)
 Enjoy! :heart: